Nazi racial theories: Croats

-Bosniaks
+Bosnians

-The romantic notions that Himmler had about the Bosnian Muslims were probably significant in the genesis of the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) and 23rd Waffen Mountain Division of the SS Kama (2nd Croatian).
+The romantic notions that Himmler had about the Bosniaks were probably significant in the genesis of the 13th Waffen Mountain Division of the SS Handschar (1st Croatian) and 23rd Waffen Mountain Division of the SS Kama (2nd Croatian).
 Nonetheless, a memorandum dated 1 November 1942 also indicates that leading Muslim autonomists had already suggested the creation of a volunteer Waffen-SS unit under German command.
 Himmler was personally fascinated by the Islamic faith and believed that Islam created fearless soldiers.
 He found their ferocity preferable to the gentility of Christians and believed their martial qualities should be further developed and put to use.
 He thought that Muslim men would make perfect SS soldiers as Islam "promises them Heaven if they fight and are killed in action."